aurielfournier/CV/new_CV.md

 <!---
 *In Review* **Fournier, A.M.V.**, Krementz, D.G., Mengel, D.C., Gbur, E.E.
 Autumn Migration Timing of Sora in Missouri, USA.

+*In Review* **Fournier, A.M.V.**, Krementz, D.G., Mengel, D.C.
+Autumn Migration Habitat Use of Sora in Missouri, USA.

-*In Review* Krementz, D.G., Collier, B., **Fournier, A.M.V.** Stopover Duration and Survival of Sora (Porzana carolina) during Autumn Migration in Missouri.
+*In Review* Krementz, D.G., Collier, B., **Fournier, A.M.V.** Stopover Duration of Sora during Autumn Migration in Missouri.

 *In Review* **Fournier, A.M.V.**, Krementz D.G., Naylor, L. Collier, B. _Population size and survival of temperate nesting Canada Geese in Arkansas_

-*In Review* Welsh, K.J., Polito, M., Emslie, S., **Fournier, A.M.V.** Diet and mercury availability in Clapper Rails (Rallus longirostris) from museum specimens in North Carolina
+*In Review* **Fournier, A.M.V.**, Welsh, K.J., Polito, M., Emslie, S.  Diet and mercury availability in Clapper Rails (Rallus longirostris) from museum specimens in North Carolina

 *In Review* **Fournier, A.M.V.**, Krementz, D.G., Mengel, D.C., Gbur, E.E.
 Autumn Migration timing of Virginia Rail in Missouri, USA.
 -->